More about our award-winning new galleries

 Sunday, 13 October, 2013

-Britain’s greatest treasures from the mysterious golden Age of Stonehenge are to go on permanent display for the first time ever.
+Britain’s greatest treasures from the mysterious golden Age of Stonehenge are now on permanent display for the first time.

-This will be the largest collection of Early Bronze Age gold ever put on public display in England and our new displays transform public understanding of the Stonehenge era.
+This is the largest collection of Early Bronze Age gold ever put on public display in England and our new displays transform public understanding of the Stonehenge era.

 The large specially-designed new high security and humidity-controlled exhibition facility, constructed inside the museum, cost £750,000 to build, with funding coming from the Heritage Lottery Fund, English Heritage, Wiltshire Council, the North Wessex Downs Area of Natural Beauty and other sources.